DzakiMakaarim/Homework-Docker/README.md

+#This is homework for docker lesson rakamin

+How to use:
+1. `docker compose up -d` this will run all container and using port 3000
+2. `docker compose down` this will stop all container

 # :memo: Go To Do App

 This is a to-do list application.
 The complete tutorial is published on [my blog](https://schadokar.dev/posts/build-a-todo-app-in-golang-mongodb-and-react/).